aleph-im/aleph-vm/tutorials/SERVER.md

 cargo build --release
 ```

-Upload it on Aleph using the same procedure as with the Python example, except the entrypoint refers to the name of the binary to execute.
+Publish it on Aleph using the same procedure as with the Python example, except the entrypoint refers to the name of the binary to execute.

 ```shell
 aleph program ./target/release/example_http_rust example_http_rust